amcginlay/pcf-c2c-networking/README.md

 DOMAIN=<YOUR_DOMAIN> # e.g. cfapps.io
 ```

-## Push all the apps to our external domain
+## Push all the apps with external routes

 This is the "old school" way of deploying apps which need to talk to each other.